Gaze-At/DS1054/README.md

 GazAtDS1054 captures data from the RIGOL DS1054Z scope and:

-- displays selected measurements in a definable grid form
+- displays selected measurements in a free definable grid form
 - displays and exports screen-shots from the scope display
 - displays and exports wave forms and FFTs